 Type locality: [Iran,] Meschhet [Mashhad]; [Iran,] ??Charlog.

-(ii) Eitschberger et al. (1989) unnecessarily reverted L. populeti to specific rank without giving any reason, other than that the cornuti in the male aedeagus are fewer in number and less robust.
+(ii) Eitschberger et al. (1989) unnecessarily reverted Laothoe populi populeti to specific rank without giving any reason, other than that the cornuti in the male aedeagus are fewer in number and less robust.
 As the genitalia are naturally variable in most Smerinthini, minor variations such as these tend to have little taxonomic significance.
 However, DNA barcoding indicates that Laothoe populeti should be considered distinct from Laothoe populi.
 On the other hand, females of Laothoe populeti populeti will attract males of Laothoe populi populi in southern England, and the resulting larvae and pupae are perfectly viable over a number of generations (Pittaway, pers. obs.).
-This indicates that speciation is not complete and that L. populeti is a sibling species.
+This indicates that speciation is not complete and that Laothoe populeti is a sibling species.

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Iranian.

 Wingspan: 70--120mm.
 Very like Laothoe populi populi, but with no violet tint to the grey pigmentation, which is itself paler and faintly pinkish orange.
 Many have a reddish tone (f. vera Staudinger) -- easily produced by subjecting developing pupae to heat, or grey replacing the pinkish tint.
 The eyes are olive-green -- in Laothoe populi populi they are usually dark brown.
 In the genitalia of most males, the lobes of the sacculus are of equal length but more slender than those in Laothoe populi populi, especially the upper one; the aedeagus has fewer and thinner cornuti.
 The uncus is obviously broader and the gnathos longer than in Laothoe populi populi.

 As in Laothoe austauti.
 However, many copulating pairs separate before morning, with the female laying some ova that same night.

 Trivoltine; April/May, June/July and September.
 (When kept together under identical conditions, pupae of this species hatch noticeably later than those of Laothoe populi populi.)

 OVUM: Pale green, almost sperical and large for the size of moth.
 As in Laothoe populi populi, but proportionately larger.